AmgharAbdelkarim/pokemonApp/README.md

 ## Improvement
 If i had more time i could develop a good UI.

-For type Filter i could add more features like like when i click twice on type i will diselect the type selected.
+For type Filter i could add more features like like when i click twice on type it will diselect the type selected.

 Display in good way pokemon evolutions.